MoralisWeb3/react-moralis/README.md

 yarn add react react-dom moralis-v1 react-moralis
 ```

-> Make sure to also  `moralis-v1` to the latest version, when you update `react-moralis`.
+> Make sure to also have  `moralis-v1` installed to the latest version, when you update `react-moralis`.

 Then wrap your app in a `<MoralisProvider>`, and provide your appId and serverUrl: